 The three-term academic calendar provides a structure conducive to enriching elective opportunities for juniors and seniors.
-In the English, History, Visual/Performing Arts, and Philosophy and Religion Departments, where many upper-level courses run for two terms rather than three, a wide range of spring electives is available to students.
-Descriptions of spring electives in January as part of the Course Catalog.
+In the English, History, Visual & Performing Arts, and Philosophy & Religion Departments, where many upper-level courses run for two terms rather than three, a wide range of spring electives is available to students.
+Descriptions of spring electives are available in January as part of the Course Catalog.

 In addition to electives, students have the opportunity to study off campus through a variety of U.S.-based, international, and summer programs.

 There are also a number of opportunities for alternate study–by filling out the forms for a Directed Study and Alternate Study–that allow students to further broaden their perspectives by participating in special projects.
 In addition to the opportunities below (which take the place of academics), a Co-Curricular Exemption allows students to pursue projects in the visual and performing arts instead of playing a sport.
 Projects of merit that do not fall under the categories of visual and performing arts (such as writing or film projects) may also be approved for a co-curricular exemption.